What! The Heist

 The film stars an ensemble cast of Mark Lee, Jack Lim, Patricia Mok, Henry Thia, Jaspers Lai, Gan Mei Yan, Hao Ren, Ahirine Ahirudin, Yuan Teng and Grace Teo.
 It is directed by Matt Lai.

 The film is released on 19 January 2023 in cinemas in Malaysia and Singapore.
-It is one of the four 2023 Malaysian and Singaporean Chinese New Year films, including Ma, I Love You, Little Sunshine (Malaysia), and The King of Musang King (Singapore).
+It is one of the four 2023 Malaysian and Singaporean Chinese New Year films, including Ma, I Love You, Little Sunshine (Malaysia), and The King of Musang King (Singapore-Malaysia).

 Synopsis

 A criminal named 'Godfather' broke out of jail and is assigned by a powerful gangster lord 'Big Boss', in order to complete a mission titled "Lottery Heist", to steal a $100 million lottery grand prize.
 After recruiting an actor and other con artists, they begin to execute their grand plan.
 The plan is to enter the lottery company, swap out lotto balls and modify the lottery machine, to win the jackpot, a grand prize worth $100 million.
 But it soon comes to light that Big Boss plans to kill everyone involved once the mission is completed.
 Godfather and his new recruits now must plot to save their lives while keeping the money for themselves.
 How will the heist go?